 Government agencies can request access to the Code42 security package using the request form available on the FedRAMP Marketplace.
 To access the form, select Code42 from the marketplace list and then click the Package Access Request Form link.

 You can also contact your Customer Success Manager (CSM) for more information on Code42's FedRAMP compliance.
-If you're not sure how to reach your CSM, email email@example.com and we will connect you.
+If you do not know your CSM, please contact our Customer Champions for support.

 FedRAMP program overview